Samsung's new Galaxy A series looks good, but what about the S20 FE or S21?

 Samsung's midrange Galaxy A series is a great option for Samsung fans who don't want to break the bank.
-And last month, in a virtual Unpacked event, the South Korean smartphone giant unveiled three new phones in the lineup: the Galaxy A52, Galaxy A52 5G, and Galaxy A72.
-All three phones offer great performance and specs at a more affordable price.
+And last month, in a virtual Unpacked event, the South Korean smartphone giant unveiled three new phones in the lineup: the Galaxy A52, Galaxy A52 5G and Galaxy A72.
+All three phones offer great performance and specs at a more affordable price, but Samsung said this week that only the Galaxy A52 5G is getting a US release, while select models will be available internationally.

-But the decision is not quite a no-brainer.
-Why?
-Samsung also released the Galaxy S20 FE last year at a relatively affordable $700 price point.
-The S20 FE, which stands for Fan Edition, is a great option for Galaxy fans, and the phone even won CNET's Editors' Choice Award.
+Starting this week, US customers will also get four phones Samsung didn't talk about at Unpacked -- the 4G-only Galaxy A02S and A12 and the 5G-enabled Galaxy A32 5G and A42 5G -- as well as the Galaxy A52 5G.
+Samsung wound up not releasing the Galaxy A72 stateside , saying it's too similar to the Galaxy S20 FE, released last year for $700.
+The S20 FE, which stands for Fan Edition, is a great option for Galaxy fans, and the phone won CNET's Editors' Choice Award.
 Willing to spend just a bit more?
 The brand-new Galaxy S21 is another option, and it's $800.

-Samsung hasn't revealed US pricing for the Galaxy A series yet, but European prices converted to US dollars have the Galaxy A phones ranging from approximately $410 to $530.
-(For international prices, scroll down to our specs chart at the bottom of this page.)
-Of the newest Galaxy A phones, the A52 5G is the only one with 5G, whereas the highest-end A72 has the best camera system.
-It comes with a telephoto lens capable of 3x optical zoom and 30x digital zoom.
+Samsung kept the prices steady with those of last year's A series models.
+The A02S will retail for $110 when it's available on April 29, while the A12, A32 5G and A52 5G start at $180, $280 and $500, respectively, as each arrived today.
+The A42 5G, available since Thursday, starts at $400.
+Of the three 5G phones, only the A42 will run on the super-fast millimeter wave network offered by Verizon.

 Keep in mind that even though the new Galaxy A phones run cheaper than the Galaxy S21, each packs popular features that have been eliminated from the S21 line, including a bundled charger and expandable storage.

 For the extra cost of the S21, you get things like a top-of-the-line processor, an all-round better camera system and 5G support.
-That covers both the slower but more reliable sub-6 and super fast but patchy mmWave versions of 5G, so in the US you'll have you choice of the three major carriers.
+That covers both the slower but more reliable sub-6 and super-fast but patchy mmWave versions of 5G.
+In the US you'll have your choice of the three major carriers.

-To learn more of the differences between these phones, take a look at our spec-by-spec comparison below.
+To learn more about the differences between these phones, take a look at our spec-by-spec comparison below.
+You can also read our comparison of Samsung's Galaxy A phones with 5G connectivity, if you're interested.

 Samsung Galaxy A series vs. Galaxy S20 FE vs. Galaxy S21